-Rooftop tents are fantastic for overlanding and camping with friends but their price tags can put some people off.
-Good car camping tents are only a few hundred dollars.
+Rooftop tents are fantastic for Overlanding and camping with friends but their price tags can put some people off.
+Good camping tents are only a few hundred dollars.
 The Smittybilt Overlander 2783 isn’t quite that price, but for a roof tent it’s a steal at $1,035 and is often on sale for even less.

 Included is a 2.3 inch foam, 2 piece sliding ladder, cigarette lighter USB extensions and a LED light strip inside.
 Each window is covered by no-see-um mesh with canvas covers on the outside you can pin up with the included spring poles.
 A worthy upgrade is a telescoping ladder to make setup easier but for the price the Smittybilt Overlander is hard to beat.

 - Closed Dimensions: 49” x 58” x 13”

 - Open Dimensions: 95” x 56” x 51”

 For a ton of space in a rooftop tent, check out the iKamper Skycamp 2.0.
 Inside is a 1.8-inch king size foam.
 The unique design unfolds from the hardshell inside so you don’t have to deal with clipping on a waterproof cover.
 The top hardshell is double-layer for increased insulation when you’re outside camping in the rain.
 To help lift the large hardshell for setup, gas struts inside lift the lid with minimal assistance.

 Windows on both sides and the roof have 3 layers each: solid fabric, clear waterproof vinyl and no-see-um mesh.
 With the vinyl closed, you get the light in but the weather out.
 Closed, the hardshell is 12 inches tall and has locking stainless steel clips.

 - Closed Dimensions: 85.5” x 54.3” x 12”

 - Open Dimensions: 85.5” x 82.6” x 43.3”